churchillcui/ads_retail/index.md

 <img src="images/corr.jpeg" alt="correlation" class = "ct" width = "55%">

-One important observation of retail sales is two peaks occurred at the end of each year, where the second one is always higher than the first one, corresponding with Christmas and Thanksgiving respectively.
+One important observation of retail sales are two peaks occurred at the end of each year, where the second one is always higher than the first one, corresponding with Christmas and Thanksgiving respectively.
 This pattern is not to our surprise, as stores usually offer the largest promotion events during that period, and the family time usually stimulate even more shopping passion.
 For other promotion events around a year, the sales pattern looks stable with slight fluctuations.
-One interesting finding is, the lowest sales usually comes two or three weeks directly after Christmas, possibly due to the reduced needs and passion after Christmas carnival.
+One interesting finding is, the lowest sales usually comes two or three weeks directly after Christmas, possibly due to the reduced needs and passion after the Christmas carnival.

 <img src="images/sales_temporal.jpeg" alt="average sales over time" class = "ct" width = "90%">

 Linking retail sales with potential influential factors, the plots below illustrate the relationship between averages sales and each individual factor stratifying by store type.
-The definition of store types A, B, C are not mentioned from data source, but we infer them to be Walmart Supercenter, Walmart Neighbourhood Market and Walmart Express stores respectively considering their size, amount and the [description](https://www.scrapehero.com/number-of-walmart-stores-and-an-analysis-of-related-store-data/) of Walmart store types before year 2016.
+The definition of store types A, B, C is not mentioned from the data source, but we infer them to be Walmart Supercenter, Walmart Neighbourhood Market and Walmart Express stores respectively considering their size, amount and the [description](https://www.scrapehero.com/number-of-walmart-stores-and-an-analysis-of-related-store-data/) of Walmart store types before 2016.
 The plot implies weak linear effects of most features, but meanwhile indicates possible interactions with store type.
-For example, we observe a peak of average sales at the end of year for type A and type B stores from the upper-left plot, but quite flat temporal pattern for type C stores.
+For example, we observe a peak of average sales at the end of the year for type A and type B stores from the upper-left plot, but quite a flat temporal pattern for type C stores.
 However, the effects of some features look ambiguous, such as unemployment rate and temperature.

 <img src="images/sales_feature.jpeg" alt="sales-feature relationship" class = "ct" width = "80%">